Milkshiift/GoofCord/README.md

 ### Seeking the Source Code? 🕵️‍♂️
 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).

-### What's the difference between ArmCord and GoofCord? 🤷‍♂️
-- ArmCord and GoofCord share an origin, but now, GoofCord has evolved into a distinct client.
-It has its own unique philosophy, plans, and features, setting it apart as a separate client.
-You may have expected a comparison list, but it would be really, really pointless.

 ### Check out our [wiki](https://github.com/Milkshiift/GoofCord/wiki) if you've got questions left